rocklabs-io/ic-py/readme.md

 ## Python Agent Library for the IC

-`ic-py` provides basic modules for developers to interact with canisters on the DFINITY Internet Computer.
+`ic-py` provides basic modules to interact with canisters on the DFINITY Internet Computer.
 Its still under active development.

 ### Modules & Usage